BaekTree/OODP_GUI/pattern_Init/record.md

 1. class ListPane

-	 adjust teplate method design pattern
+	 adjust template method design pattern

 	 template method: showGUI()
 	 hook method: showList()

+	 plus: the design pattern is adjusted to panes.

 2. class ListPane
 	tried factory method pattern on button handlers turned out it is impossible since the handlers themselves are the key specifier to distinguish which buttons are pressed.

+3. class AddEachEntityBt
+	separated from Handler class

+	adjusted template method design pattern as well

+	template method: handle()
+	hook method: setPane()

+	the design pattern is adjusted to handle method, this is the difference from the 1.
+ListPane pattern.

+4. class SpecificHandlerTmplt
+	separated from Handler class

+	adjusted template method design pattern

+	template method: handle()
+	hook method: setPane()

+	same means used in 3.
+AddEachEntityBt